Death and state funeral of Lee Kuan Yew: Singapore

 Prior to the death of Lee Kuan Yew, when he was hospitalised at the Singapore General Hospital on 5 February, Singaporeans expressed concern for his health through social media websites.
 On 17 March 2015, the Prime Minister's office announced that Lee's condition has worsened due to an infection.
 Following that, many Singaporeans went to the hospital to pay tribute to Lee Kuan Yew, however as Lee was in the Intensive Care Unit, no visitors were allowed and the hospital could not accept gifts such as flowers and cards.
 On 20 March 2015, the Singapore General Hospital designated an area for well-wishers to leave cards and flowers for Lee Kuan Yew.
-Several Singaporeans and Foreigners were seen leaving cards and flowers at the designated site.
+Several Singaporeans and foreigners were seen leaving cards and flowers at the designated site.
 Additionally, the Tanjong Pagar Community Club set up a "get well corner" for residents to write messages and leave flowers and cards for Lee Kuan Yew.

-After the death of Lee Kuan Yew was announced on 23 March 2015, an estimated 447,299 Singaporeans & non-Singaporeans went to the Parliament House of Singapore to pay their respects to Lee Kuan Yew.
+After the death of Lee Kuan Yew was announced on 23 March 2015, an estimated 447,299 Singaporeans and non-Singaporeans went to the Parliament House of Singapore to pay their respects to Lee Kuan Yew.

 A tribute site was set up at the Istana, as well as other community clubs around the country for Singaporeans to pen their wishes for the late Lee Kuan Yew.

 On 25 March 2015, as the private wake for friends and family of Lee Kuan Yew ended, a ceremonial gun carriage carried the body of Lee Kuan Yew from the Istana to Parliament House.
 Singaporeans lined up from the gates of parliament house to the Istana.
-Many in the crowd outside the Istana clapped and cheered Mr Lee Kuan Yew's name as his hearse drove past, while some wept for Lee.
+Many in the crowd outside the Istana clapped and cheered Mr Lee Kuan Yew's name as his hearse drove past, while many wept for Lee.
 Members of the public were soon allowed inside parliament house to pay their respects to Lee Kuan Yew.
 A queue started to form from parliament house stretching to Hong Lim Park and Fort Canning Park.
 Authorities advised members of the public not to join the queue as the wait was estimated to be 8 hours.